mnlagrasta/perl-app-automaton/README.md

 The core concepts are as follows:

-Automatan is designed to run periodically from Cron or something similar.
+Automaton is designed to run periodically from Cron or something similar.
 Although, there is no reason you couldn't just run it manually.
 It will gather input from it's input plugins, pass it through any specified filter plugins, and pass it on to it's action plugins.
 The action plugins will parse each line of the input and execute any appropriate actions.
 The input will then be passed on to the next action plugin.